NotMyRealNameHahaha/Flask-YtDl/README.md

 # Features
-Flask-Tube basically downloads videos off of Youtube, then runs those videos through FFmpeg (which is included) to extract the highest quality MP3 file from each video.
+Flask-YtDl basically downloads videos off of Youtube, then runs those videos through FFmpeg (which is included) to extract the highest quality MP3 file from each video.
 Immediately after conversion, the videos file are deleted.
-To be 100% clear, this means that Flask-Tube does **not** keep videos, it is only for ripping mp3s from Youtube videos.
+To be 100% clear, this means that Flask-YtDl does **not** keep videos, it only rips mp3s from Youtube videos.
 While this process is a bit inefficient, it mitigates any inconsistencies that can occur with just using youtube-dl.
 As such, you should not use anything like this in a production setting.
 But it's perfect for a local app.

 - Supports multiple uploads.
 Just click the "+" button on the home page.